ZacharyTao/Moments/README.md

   <img src="https://github.com/ZacharyTao/Moment---photo-sharing-app/assets/111452513/bd14e2f6-6788-41e9-ac4d-5bf6b0a93344" width="200" />
 </p>

-- **Custom Camera Functionality:** Utilizes AVFoundation for advanced camera features, allowing users to capture photos in-app.
-- **Real-time Photo Sharing:** Seamlessly share captured moments with friends, complete with time and geolocation data.
+- **Real-time Photo Capturing and Sharing:** Capture and share moments instantly with your friends and followers.
+- **User Interface:** Built with SwiftUI for a modern, responsive interface, and UIKit for specific UI components.
+- **Custom Camera Functionalities:** Utilizes AVFoundation to provide a tailored camera experience.
+- **Location Sharing:** CoreLocation framework enables users to share the location and time of their photos.
-- **iOS Home Screen Widget:** Implements WidgetKit to display recent photos on the user’s home screen, ensuring quick access and continuous engagement.
+- **Home Screen Widget:** WidgetKit displays recent photos directly on the home screen for quick access.
+- **Secure User Authentication:** Firebase Authentication ensures secure sign-in and user management.
-- **Firebase Integration:** Robust user authentication with Firebase.
-Firestore is used for data management and storing photo uploads.
+- **Cloud Storage:** Cloud Firestore is used for efficient data storage and photo uploads.
+- **Real-time Push Notifications:** Cloud Functions and TypeScript are employed to send notifications based on database updates, enhancing user engagement.

+## Installation

+To join the internal testing group, please contact zacharywtao@gmail.com

 ## Usage

-After launching the app, users can sign in or sign up using their email.
+After launching the app, users can sign in or sign up using Apple or Google accounts.
 Once authenticated, users can:

 - Capture new photos or select from their gallery.
 - Share photos with friends, including captions, time, and place.
 - View recent shared moments on the iOS home screen widget.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request with your changes.

+## Contact

+For any inquiries or feedback, please reach out to zacharywtao@gmail.com